 6) Scalp elasticity.
 Mega-session and giga-session hair transplant procedures are becoming more common.
 For a surgeon to safely perform a procedure of this size (4,000 to 5,000 grafts or more), there has to be a need for it, the donor area has to have sufficient density, AND the scalp has to have enough elasticity to accommodate the donor removal, allowing the surgeon to close the area safely, leaving nothing more than an undetectable scar.

 7) Future thinning and loss.
 Unless a patient is a Class 7, having lost most of the hairs in the affected area, it’s important to anticipate future, continued loss and recession.
-A secondary procedure and/or the use of finasteride or minoxidil may be recommended to achieve the hair restoration objective.

 It’s important to review all available information, to make an informed decision.
 And when considering hair transplant surgery, or any surgery for that matter, it’s good to remember that the most critical decision is the surgeon himself… his training, his artistry, his skill, his compassion, his surgical techniques, his results.